jgoizueta/flt/README.txt

 = Introduction

 This library provides arbitrary precision floating-point types for Ruby.
-All types and functions are within a namespace called +Flt+.
-Decimal and Binary floating point numbers are implemented in classes +Flt::DecNum+ and +Flt::BinNum+.
+All types and functions are within a namespace called Flt.
+Decimal and Binary floating point numbers are implemented in classes Flt::DecNum and Flt::BinNum.
 These types are completely written in Ruby using the multiple precision native integers.
 The performance could be improved in the future by using a C extension based on the decNumber libray.

 The Flt::Tolerance classes and the Flt.Tolerance() constructor handle floating point tolerances defined in flexible ways.

-Some extensions to +Float+ and +Bigdecimal+ are available in the files flt/float.rb[link:files/lib/flt/float_rb.html] and flt/bigdecimal.rb[link:files/lib/flt/bigdecial_rb.html] that aid to the interchangeability of floating point types.
+Context classes are define in the files flt/float.rb[link:files/lib/flt/float_rb.html] and flt/bigdecimal.rb[link:files/lib/flt/bigdecimal_rb.html] for Float and BigDecimal numbers that aid to the interchangeability of floating point types.
+This represent the only definition of identifiers outside the Flt namespace: the methods Float.context() and BigDecimal.context() and some contants in Float.

 This library is the successor of the ruby-decimal gem, that defined the Decimal class for decimal floating point; that class has been renamed to Flt::DecNum and support has been added for binary floating point and tolerances.

-FIXME: The a new flt project will probably be open in RubyForge, and a fork of the github repository.

-The documentation for this package is available at http://ruby-decimal.rubyforge.org/
+The documentation for this package is available at http://flt.rubyforge.org/

-The code is at http://github.com/jgoizueta/ruby-decimal/
+The code is at http://github.com/jgoizueta/flt/

 = DecNum